 First announced in June 2018, R466A is branded by Honeywell as Solstice N41.
 It is a blend of R32 and R125 – the two components of R410A – with the addition of 39.5% of trifluoroiodomethane, better known as CF3I or R13I1.
 This gives the refrigerant a GWP of 733, just slightly more than R32’s GWP of 675, but with zero flammability.

 In 2019, air conditioning manufacturers Toshiba Carrier and Midea both reported “promising” test results with R466A.
 Toshiba Carrier said it intended to follow up “promising initial performance testing” with reliability testing in VRF systems.
 Midea described R466A as “a promising option” as a “sustainable and safe offering” for end users.
 Since then, we have heard nothing from either manufacturer.

-Despite the initial market enthusiasm, four years on, R466A is still yet to be adopted by any OEM.
+Despite the initial market enthusiasm, three years on, R466A is still yet to be adopted by any OEM.
 This is despite Honeywell’s insistence that R466A has undergone “extensive analysis” by over 15 OEMs and leading compressor manufacturers, clocking up more than 100,000 hours in applications including VRF, rooftops and the unitary ducted equipment used in the US.

 Previous tests have indicated that R466A performs similarly to R410A.
 Any reticence to adopt R466A appears to be centred on concerns involving the use of the CF3I component, the stability of the molecule and/or the material compatibility of the refrigerant.
 Honeywell has consistently denied these claims, telling the Cooling Post that the stability and shelf-life can be addressed with standard measures practiced in the industry.